-• Numerous instances storage of non-food items in areas that are used for storing raw material food items, packaging or finished products.
+Numerous instances storage of non-food items in areas that are used for storing raw material food items, packaging or finished products.

-• Systematic storage of non-food items in areas that are used for storing raw material food items, packaging or finished products.
+Widespread storage of non-food items in areas that are used for storing raw material food items, packaging or finished products.

-5.03.04: Are rejected or on hold materials clearly identified and separated from other materials?
+1.4.4: Are rejected or on hold materials clearly identified and separated from other materials?

 Total compliance (10 points): All raw materials, work in progress, ingredients, finished goods or packaging that are being rejected or are awaiting final disposition (on hold) should be stored in a designated hold area, in a way that avoids accidental use of these materials in the production process (unless they have been cleared for use).
-Materials should be stored in a way that avoids accidental use of these materials in the production process (unless they have been cleared for use).
 The rejected or on hold items should be tagged as such, with a date showing when the product was placed on hold/rejected and the reason for being on hold/rejected and the name of the person who put the product on hold.
 The tagged product should not be commingled with other goods in such a way that their disposition is not clear.
-There should also be records of items placed on hold (e.g. an on hold/disposition log) available for review (scored in 1.05.02).
+There should also be records of items placed on hold (e.g. an on hold/disposition log) available for review (scored in 3.5.3).
 N/A if rejected or on hold materials are not observed.

-• Single/isolated instance(s) of items on hold or rejected, in a designated area but the items are not being clearly labeled as such (with the required label tag details).
+Single/isolated instance(s) of items on hold or rejected, in a designated area but the items are not being clearly labeled as such (with the required label tag details).